 - Drink in moderation.
 Older women should drink no more than 3 drinks on a given day or 7 drinks total in a week.
 (One drink = 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.)
 If you have health problems or take certain medications, you may need to drink less or not at all.

-- Exercise your mind and body.
+- Exercise your body.
 Regular exercise is important for good health, no matter how old you are.
 Along with a healthy diet, exercise helps you reach and maintain a healthy weight.
-It tones up your heart, circulation, and muscles; strengthens bones; boosts brain function; lifts your mood; and can help prevent and ease depression.
+It tones up your heart, circulation, and muscles; strengthens bones; increases brain function; lifts your mood; and can help prevent and ease depression.
 If you exercise with others you also get the fun and benefits of their company.
 The CDC offers great advice on exercising that’s tailored to older adults.
 Your healthcare provider can help you come up with an exercise program that’s right for you.

 - Exercise your brain.
 Join a book or discussion club.
 Sign up for a class at the local library, senior center, or community college (some offer free classes for older adults).
 Do word puzzles, number puzzles, jigsaw puzzles – whatever interests you.
 Make sure you challenge your brain by trying new things, and playing against the clock rather than just repeating the same exercises over and over again.
 AARP provides free games of all kinds, to play alone or with others.